LogoLog inSubscribe

 • To compose and decompose numbers.

-• To introduce sum and multiplication.
+• To introduce addition and multiplication.

-A number is written from 10 symbols, called numbers (0, 1, 2, 3, 4, 5, 6, 7, 8, 9).
+Numbers are written using ten symbols, called digits (0, 1, 2, 3, 4, 5, 6, 7, 8, 9).

-This animation allows you to introduce these different concepts:
+This animation introduces these concepts:

-• random collection of objects,
+• a random collection of objects,

 Discover EduMedia for free